 - Ingrid Windsor, field development director.
-She gets communications out to the filed and public, running training programs and keeping a pulse on what is happening with the field.
+She gets communications out to the field and public, running training programs and keeping a pulse on what is happening with the field.

 - Larissa, director of operations.
 Has a strong background in operations and organisation development.
 She provides leadership to Pro Support, returns and the distribution center.

 Damsel is a member of the Direct Selling Association (DSA), and accredited by the Better Business Bureau (BBB).

 A whois search indicates the registration date of the domain damselindefense.net, 07 September 2011, and the name of Chris Hughes appears, he is the chief procurement officer.
 The address 12336 W Overland Rd., Boise, ID 83709 is provided on the official website.

 Damsel In Defense Products

 Making a difference…Hashtag #BecauseofDamsel

 Products marked with this symbol represent an additional 5% that is given back to Damsel partners that aid in rescuing children from sex trafficking.

 2017 spring & summer catalog

 - Junk in the Trunk – Auto emergency kit $65.
 Jumper cables, 5 in 1 waterproof whistle, compass, battery free LED flashlight, gloves, waterproof matches, 2 emergency blankets, 2 rain ponchos, snow/ice scraper, tool gel, tire pressure gauge and 36 piece first aid kit.